A Message from Dean Patrick E. Hobbs

 I invite you to review our employment data as submitted to the ABA for further breakdowns regarding salary, firm size and more specifics on what kinds of jobs our graduates landed in the accompanying detailed charts.
 Note: Our NALP Employment report for the Class of 2012 will be issued in Summer 2013.

 As you can see in our employment reports, many graduates enter into judicial clerkships.
 A conversation with any clerk or a hiring partner will tell you why: there is no better way to build a professional network, refine legal skills and increase your marketability.
-As you’ll see in the chart below - which tracks our judicial clerks' post-clerkship employment, we found a 94% full-time, long-term employment rate among the 100 graduates who had accepted clerkships, with 72% having entered private practice.
+As you’ll see in the chart below - which tracks our judicial clerks' post-clerkship employment, among the Class of 2011 clerks we found a 92% full-time, long-term employment rate among the 101 graduates who had accepted clerkships, with 72% having entered private practice.

 (first position following clerkship, within 9 months after end of clerkship)